Stephen-RA-King/pynamer/README.md

-  -v, --verbose         display information about similar projects -g, --generate        generate a new PyPI simple index -m, --meta            input new meta data when registering (Author and email address) --version             display version number
+  -v, --verbose         display information about similar projects -g, --generate        generate a new PyPI simple index -m, --meta            input new meta data when registering (Author and email address) -w, --webbrowser      open the project on PyPI in a webbrowser --version             display version number
   -f FILE, --file FILE  file containing a list of projects to analyze -o OUTPUT, --output OUTPUT